Doctor Email Signatures (With Examples)

 8. Email address

-Your emails may get forwarded onto other recipients.
-By including your email address in your doctor email signature, you make it easier for people to reply to you.
+Your emails may get forwarded to other recipients.
+Including your email address in your doctor email signature makes it easier for people to reply to you.
 It also ensures your email address is always visible throughout an email thread.

 Additional elements to consider in your doctor email signature

 Visually show recipients the medical credentials you’ve worked hard for by including certifications in your email signature to showcase your expertise further.

 If it’s appropriate, include a headshot photo image of yourself.
 A doctor email signature always carries more weight if recipients can put a face to a name.
 It also adds a level of personalization that you don’t often get over email.

 Provide links to your hospital/medical practice’s social media accounts.
 If you are personally active on social media, link to your own LinkedIn and Twitter profiles.

 Offer important content to recipients with graphical display banners.
 For example, you could point patients to COVID-19 health information, important news you want to highlight, or an upcoming event.

 Enhance the credibility of your doctor email signature and add an additional seal of approval with a handwritten signature.
 This will leave an impact on any recipient that sees your email signature.